-- 52. Water Code section 13267(b) provides that: "In conducting an investigation specified in subdivision (a), the Regional Board may require that any person who has discharged, discharges, or is suspected of having discharge or discharging, or who proposes to discharge waste within its region, or any citizen or domiciliary, or political agency or entity of this state who has discharged, discharges, or is suspected of having discharged or discharging, or who proposes to discharge waste outside of its region that could affect the quality of the waters of the state within its region shall furnish, under penalty of perjury, technical or monitoring program reports which the board requires.
-The burden, including costs of these reports, shall bear a reasonable relationship to the need for the reports and the benefits to be obtained from the reports." - 53.
-The technical reports required by this Order and the attached "Monitoring and Reporting Program No. R5-2015-0131" are necessary to assure compliance with these waste discharge requirements.
-The Discharger owns and maintains the facility that discharged the waste subject to this Order.
+- 57. Anti-Degradation Policy applies when an activity discharges to high quality waters and will result in some degradation of such high quality waters.
+When it applies, the Policy requires that WDRs reflect best practicable treatment or control (BPTC) of wastes and that any degradation of high quality waters (a) will be consistent with the maximum benefit to the people of the State, and (b) will not result in an exceedance of water quality objectives.
+If the activity will not result in the degradation of high quality waters, Anti-Degradation Policy does not apply, and the Discharger need only demonstrate that it will use "best efforts" to control the discharge of waste. - 58.
+Anti-Degradation Policy does not apply to the discharge of waste to Chestnut Avenue Landfill.
+The requirements of this Order are designed to ensure that any such wastes remain contained at the facility and will not reach waters of the State.
+The requirements of this Order reflect the Discharger's best efforts to control such wastes. - 59.
+Water Code section 13267(b) provides that: "In conducting an investigation specified in subdivision (a), the Regional Board may require that any person who has discharged, discharges, or is suspected of having discharge or discharging, or who proposes to discharge waste within its region, or any citizen or domiciliary, or political agency or entity of this state who has discharged, discharges, or is suspected of having discharged or discharging, or who proposes to discharge waste outside of its region that could affect the quality of the waters of the state within its region shall furnish, under penalty of perjury, technical or monitoring program reports which the board requires.
+The burden, including costs of these reports, shall bear a reasonable relationship to the need for the reports and the benefits to be obtained from the reports." - 60.
+The technical reports required by this Order and the attached "Monitoring and Reporting Program No. R5-2017-0027" are necessary to assure compliance with these waste discharge requirements.
+William and Martha Shubin Trustees own the property and BFI maintains the facility that discharged the waste subject to this Order.